pantinor/gdx-andius/README.md

 you will find a fun RPG game here.

-A Mashup of the early Sir-Tech Wizardry mazes with some Ultima influence, and Stuart Smith's classic Ali Baba thrown in.
+A Mashup of the early Sir-Tech Wizardry mazes with some Ultima influence.

 The Wizardy maps include Wizardry 1 through Wizardry 4, the Black Stone maze, and Snafaru's Dragon Quest maze.